This fruit salad disappears fast, down to the last spoonful. Need sunshine on a cloudy day? This is perfect to brighten that Winter table.

 - Drain pineapple, reserving juice.
 Set pineapple aside.
 Pour juice into a small saucepan; add sugar and flour.
 Bring to a boil.
 Quickly stir in egg; cook until thickened.
 Remove from the heat and let come to room temperature.

-- Combine pineapple, oranges, pears, kiwi, apples and pecans.
+- Combine pineapple, oranges, pears, kiwi, apples, pecans and caramelized ginger.
 Pour dressing over and blend well.
 Cover and chill for one hour.

 Winter Fruit Salad…It’s what’s for a Side Dish.